bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "We are making cannons yeh' can carry..."
 Her head started nodding, as her mouth made an grin.
 "A' like it, Adri'.
-That could be a great way to fulfill the contract!"
+Tha' could be a great way to fulfill the contract!"

 Her smile faded, as she held the tube in her hands, starring at it at bit bewildered.